Best European mid-cap defense stocks to invest in 2026

 Indra Sistemas is a Spanish multinational technology and defense company providing advanced solutions for air traffic control, defense systems, and mobility services worldwide.
 Hensoldt is a German defense electronics company specializing in sensor systems for surveillance, reconnaissance, and electronic warfare applications.
 Babcock International is a UK-based aerospace and defense company providing critical support services for military aircraft, naval vessels, and complex infrastructure projects.

-In 2026, European mid-cap defense stocks offer investors exposure to companies benefiting from defense modernization trends and international security cooperation.
-These are among the best European mid-cap defense stocks for 2026.
+European mid-cap defense stocks offer investors exposure to companies benefiting from defense modernization trends and international security cooperation.
+As geopolitical tensions persist, these are among the best European mid-cap defense stocks for 2026.

 Roboforex R-Trader gives you access to over 10,000 stocks, ETFs, commodities, and crypto.
 All of the stocks mentioned in this article are available for purchase there.